the-link2012/spawner_tweaker/README.md

 ### Spawner and Chest Randomizer
 **ALWAYS MAKE BACKUPS WHEN USING RANDOMIZERS**<br>
 Spawner Tweaker comes with randomizer capabilities.
 Randomized spawners have their potentials and SpawnData randomized, but not other aspects such as player range, delay, and count.
-The chest randomizer is still in development.<br>
+Container (chest) randomization swaps the contents or loot tables of all registered containers.
+Containers register into the system just as spawners do--either passively while looking around or by running volume checks.<br>
 Before using the randomizer, make sure you first:<br>
 * Remove problematic spawners (such as anti-cheese or potion) with `/trigger delete_spawner_id set <id>`, see all map spawners with `/trigger give_all_spawners`
 * Remove problematic chests (such as dev chests and fleecy boxes) with `/trigger delete_nearby_chests set <range>`<br>